Eisenmonoxid/S6Patcher/Features/Modloader.md

 ## Tech
 ### Original Release
 When the `"Activate Modloader"` - option was checked when patching the game, it will try to load the files `"modloader\base\mod.bba"` and `"modloader\extra1\mod.bba"` as its first archive files on startup.
-If the files do not exist, the game will display an missing file error message and abort the boot process.
-When the expansion pack is launched, the `mod.bba` in the `extra1` folder is loaded before the on in the `base` folder.
+If the files do not exist, the game will display a missing file error message and abort the boot process.
+When the expansion pack is launched, the `mod.bba` in the `extra1` folder is loaded before the one in the `base` folder.

 ### History Edition
 Here, the process is a bit different: Since the game does not use archive files, it will add the folder paths `"modloader\shr"`, `"modloader\base\shr"` and `"modloader\extra1\shr"` to its internal directory manager.
 The files in these paths are loaded by the game first before loading anything else.
 If one or more of the directories do not exist, the game will launch normally without notification.
-The folder `"modloader\shr"` is always loaded, and the other two depending on the game version that is launched.
+The folder `"modloader\shr"` is always loaded, and the other two are loaded depending on the game version that is launched.

 ---